BrettHallen/Commodore_VIC20/Internal_32KB/README.md

 We should be able to fill in the BLK1/2/3 RAM by intercepting the associated ~BLK1, ~BLK2 and ~BLK3 select signals from the BLK decoder and using as the select signal for our RAM.<br>

 Importantly we want to also be able to disable this additional RAM to allow software designed for the unexpanded/+3KB expanded VIC-20 to work correctly.
 This can be done by connecting the ~BLK0/~BLK1/~BLK2 select signals via a multiplexor connected to an external switch that determines if the ~BLK1/2/3 select signals are passed back to the VIC or not.<br>

+### CPU vs VIC RAM Access
+The CPU (6502) and VIC (6560/6561) share access to the RAM, alternating depending on the state of the SΦ2 clock.
+When the clock is high the CPU is accessing the RAM and when the clock is low it is the VIC's turn.<br>

+Importantly the screen memory is in BLK0 and thus A13 and A14 are low.
+My design failed to account for this and this results in the VIC accessing anywhere in the BLK0 to BLK3 range depending on what the status of A13 and A14 was.
+I have improved the design to account for this, to be tested.